marcpllew/tic-tac-toe/README.md

 -   when player presses 'start game button' game will begin

--   assign player a random value of X or 0 and store in var
+-   assign player1 a value of X
 -   using random number generoator assign player value betwwen 0 and 1
 -   promt player to choose a cell, this will be stored in a DOM
 -   run a loop through cells to add a click handler